Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 U.S. Bank Wealth Management Client Types and Minimum Account Sizes

 Individuals who don’t have a high net worth make up the majority of the client base at U.S. Bank Wealth Management.
-In fact, the firm currently has more than 42,000 such clients.
+In fact, the firm currently has nearly 45,000 such clients.
 Aside from this group, U.S. Bank Wealth Management also serves high-net-worth individuals, charitable organizations, corporations, pensions and profit-sharing plans, as well as government organizations.

 U.S. Bank Wealth Management offers a variety of services and portfolios.
 The firm has varying account minimums for its available programs: